-If you’re travelling around Trondheim, add the Trøndelag Folk Museum to your itinerary.
+If you’re travelling to Trondheim, add the Trøndelag Folk Museum to your itinerary.
 There are over eighty buildings of historical importance on display, including Haltdalen stave church.

 5. Hedalen stave church, Oppland

-The rare medieval relics on display, such as a sculpture of Madonna from 1250 and a crucifix from 1270, are worth a visit alone.
+The church has many rare medieval relics on display, such as a sculpture of Madonna from 1250 and a crucifix from 1270, which are worth a visit alone.